MarshallRoll/College-Projects/3_STAT112/VisualizationPortfolio/README.md

 ## Data Visualization Portfolio
 #### File Download

-Download the .rmd file in the "Visualization_Portfolio" folder and open in RStudio or other compatible IDE.
+Download Visualization_Portfolio.rmd and open in RStudio or other compatible IDE.

 #### Project Description